 I do solemnly swear (or affirm) that I will faithfully execute the office of President of the United States, and will to the best of my ability, preserve, protect, and defend the Constitution of the United States. - Oath of Office of the President of the United States

-We Salute You, Mr. President is a notebooking unit that can be used to research and report on the president(s) of your choice.
-The blank template includes a variety of historical, professional, and fun facts to learn about a president.
+We Salute You, Mr. President is a president unit study guide/president report/president notebooking unit that can be used to research and report on the president(s) of your choice.
+The unit guides students with a variety of historical, professional, and fun facts to learn and report about a U.S. president.

 Writing: Write a 5-6 sentence paragraph using the information you have discovered about this President’s early years.

 - Who was this President’s wife?